hannibal002/SkyHanni/CONTRIBUTING.md

 In the **What** section, write technical details or explanations that don't belong in the changelog.
 Including that field is optional for small changes.

-If your PR relies on another PR, please include this information at the beginning of the description.
+If your PR relies on another PR, please include this information at the beginning of the description, under a `## Dependencies` heading.
 Use the format `- #<pr number>` for the dependency, or `- <url>` for REPO dependencies.

+Only the lines belonging to that section are read.
+The list may start after a blank line.
+The first line that does not start with `- ` ends the section, so keep the entries together.
+An entry that cannot be resolved, for example a mistyped number, blocks the pull request until it is corrected.

 ### Changelog Builder